 - Partial funding of Accelerated Reader programme

-- Partial funding of English Transition Project across all 7 Primary Feeder Schools
+- Partial funding of English Transition Project across all 8 Partner Primary Schools

 Phase 1 – Transition to CLV

-- Catch up students are invited to our Literacy Summer School which takes place in one week throughout summer holidays staffed by English department staff.
+- Catch up students are invited to our Literacy Summer School which takes place in the summer term and staffed by English teachers.
 This experience is continued throughout the autumn break and later in spring.

 - English Transition Project.
-During the summer term all feeder primary schools participate in a carefully organised reading and extended writing project centred around the novel, “An unforgotten coat”.
+During the summer term all feeder primary schools participate in a carefully organised reading and extended writing project centred around the novel, “The Unforgotten Coat”.

 Phase 2 – Whole School Provision